knowkomal/web/content/blog/20231113-RaspberryPi/index.md

 Turned my Raspberry Pi into a mini Netflix at home using [Plex](https://plex.tv) Media Server.
 Now, I can watch my favorite shows, movies, and listen to music on any device at home.
 You can set it up too by following this guide: [Plex Media Server Guide](https://pimylifeup.com/raspberry-pi-plex-server/).

 ## Turning LED Strips On and Off with the Raspberry Pi
 My [LED strips](https://amzn.eu/d/fOHDthp) didn't come with a remote, so I got creative.
 I connected them to the USB port of the Raspberry Pi and easily managed them by remotely switching the power to the USB ports on and off using SSH commands.
-These commands are sent using the Shortcut App on my Apple devices to run scripts over SSH, hence allowing me to remotely control the LED strips.
+These commands are sent using the Shortcut App on my Apple devices over SSH, hence allowing me to remotely control the LED strips.
 It's not as complicated as it sounds..

 #### SSH command to turn it on:
 {{< highlight go >}}echo password | sudo -S uhubctl -l 2 -a 1{{< /highlight >}}